iterative/ldb-resources/documentation/Command-summary.md

 `INDEX` updates LDB repository with data objects and annotations given as arguments.
 It assumes URIs to reside within storage locations configured (see `ADD-STORAGE`) and will fail otherwise.
 If folder is provided and no format flag specified, this folder is traversed recursively to recover objects and annotations in default format (one .json file per every data object sharing the object name).

+LDB maintains a current annotation version for every data object where at least one associated annotation has been indexed.
+LDB will update the current annotation version for a data object only under the following conditions:
+ * An annotation for the data object is found during indexing
+ * The discovered annotation is new, meaning LDB has not indexed an identifical annotation for the same data object before

 _Use case:_
 ```
 $ ldb index gs://my-storage/new-folder  # traverse this folder to find data objects in default format